vitest-dev/vitest/docs/config/index.md

 - **Available for providers:** `'v8' | 'istanbul'`
 - **CLI:** `--coverage.thresholds.autoUpdate=<boolean>`

-Update all threshold values `lines`, `functions`, `branches` and `statements` to configuration file when current coverage is above the configured thresholds.
+Update all threshold values `lines`, `functions`, `branches` and `statements` to configuration file when current coverage is better than the configured thresholds.
 This option helps to maintain thresholds when coverage is improved.

 ##### coverage.thresholds.100